dveo26/customer-Churn/README.md

 ### 1. Customer Demographics and Churn

 - **Age:** Younger customers, particularly those in the **18-25 age group**, have a higher churn rate.
 This could be due to factors like lower brand loyalty or more price sensitivity.
-- [cite_start]**Marital Status:** Customers who are **not married** are more likely to churn compared to those who are married[cite: 1].
+- **Marital Status:** Customers who are **not married** are more likely to churn compared to those who are married.
 This suggests that married customers might have more stable life situations, leading to longer-term commitments with service providers.

 ### 2. Contract and Tenure

-- [cite_start]**Contract Type:** Customers on a **Month-to-Month contract** have a significantly higher churn rate compared to those on One-Year or Two-Year contracts[cite: 2].
+-**Contract Type:** Customers on a **Month-to-Month contract** have a significantly higher churn rate compared to those on One-Year or Two-Year contracts.
 This is a critical insight, as it highlights the vulnerability of short-term contracts.
 - **Tenure:** Customers with a **shorter tenure** are more likely to churn.
 This is a common trend in subscription-based services, where new customers are still evaluating the service and have not yet developed strong loyalty.

 ### 3. Service Usage and Churn

-- [cite_start]**Internet Service:** Customers with **Fiber Optic** internet service have a higher churn rate compared to those with DSL[cite: 1].
+-**Internet Service:** Customers with **Fiber Optic** internet service have a higher churn rate compared to those with DSL.
 This might be counterintuitive, as Fiber Optic is a premium service.
 However, it could be related to higher prices or service reliability issues in certain areas.
 - **Value Deals:** Customers on **Value Deals** have a lower churn rate, indicating that promotions and special offers are effective in retaining customers.

 ### 4. Churn Reasons

 The top reasons for churn, as indicated in the `Churn_Category` and `Churn_Reason` columns, are:

-- [cite_start]**Competitor Offers:** A large number of customers churned due to better offers from competitors, such as "competitor had better devices" or "competitor offered higher download speeds." [cite: 1]
+- **Competitor Offers:** A large number of customers churned due to better offers from competitors, such as "competitor had better devices" or "competitor offered higher download speeds."
-- [cite_start]**Dissatisfaction:** "Product dissatisfaction" and "service dissatisfaction" are also significant drivers of churn[cite: 1].
+- **Dissatisfaction:** "Product dissatisfaction" and "service dissatisfaction" are also significant drivers of churn.
 This points to issues with the quality of the service provided.
-- [cite_start]**Price:** "Price too high" and "long-distance charges" are frequently cited as reasons for leaving[cite: 1].
+- **Price:** "Price too high" and "long-distance charges" are frequently cited as reasons for leaving.
 This highlights the importance of competitive pricing.

 ---